woofwoofola/hcc/README.md

 Usage: run_hcc.py

-Purpose: To detect HCC early in ultrasound images using a deep convolutional autoencoder.
+Purpose: To detect HCC early in ultrasound images using a self-learning and generative deep convolutional autoencoder.